 When broiler farmers raise broiler chickens, there are three things on their mind.
 The first is how they can make sure that the broilers reach the highest possible weight in the shortest time possible.
 While there are options when it comes to the use of growth promoters for broilers, organic broiler growth promoters are safer.
-Usually, farmers adopt the use of Antibiotic Growth Promoters in broiler diet to help promote growth.
+Usually, farmers adopt the use of Antibiotic Growth Promoters or broiler weight booster in broiler diet to help promote growth.
 Some of the dietary antibiotics used include Flavomycin, Zinc bacitracin, and Virginiamycin.
 Some studies claim that Virginiamycin is the most effective option among the three.

 So that we don’t shift the focus of this article, let me tell you why these dietary antibiotics may not be the best.
 It’s simply because dietary antibiotics result in antibiotic resistance.
 This explains why NAFDAC has banned the inclusion of antibiotics in animal feed.
 In this article, I will unveil some natural/organic growth promoters that farmers are using to promote broiler growth.
 These are safer, cheaper, and do more than promote growth but also keep your chickens healthy.
 Alright, let me introduce to you some growth recipe.